DM3YAB/arduino-nano-ATtiny10-TPI-programmer/README.md

 3. Send an Intel HEX file over serial.
 4. The programmer writes and verifies the flash.
 5. After success, the ATtiny10 is released and starts running.

+## Example

+A simple ATtiny10 LED blink example is provided.

+Source code:
+- `examples/blink/blink.cpp`

+Precompiled HEX file:
+- `examples/blink/blink.hex`

+The HEX file can be uploaded directly using the programmer.

 ## License